-Qualificat ions Professional qualifications and experiences Compliance with independence requirements (Note 1) Number of public companies where the person concurrentl y acts as an independen t director Director MiTAC Inc. Rep.: Hsu, Tzu- Hwa in satellite, communication and semiconductor areas and with knowledge of the venture capital industry, good operational judgment, crisis management skills, leadership, decision-making skills and an understanding of international markets.
+Qualificat ions Professional qualifications and experiences Compliance with independence requirements (Note 1) Number of public companies where the person concurrentl y acts as an independen t director Director MiTAC Inc. Rep.: Hsu, Tzu- Hwa in satellite, communication and Compliance with independence requirements: (1)(3)(4)(5)(6)(7)(8)(9)(10)(11) Non-compliance with independence requirements: (2) Serving as a director of theCompany.
+(12) Being elected as a representative appointed by the corporate (MiTAC Inc.) under Paragraph 2, Article 27 of the Company Act.
 0 Director MiTAC Inc. Rep.: Su, Liang More than five years of work experience in business, law, finance, accounting, or other areas required for the operation of the Company.
 With industry knowledge, good operational judgment, operational management skills, crisis management skills, leadership, decision-making skills and an understanding of international markets.
 Compliance with independence requirements: (1)(3)(4)(6)(8)(9)(10)(11) Non-compliance with independence requirements: (2) Serving as a director of the Company.
 (5) Serving as a director of the Company's corporate shareholder, who directly holds more than 5% of the Company's total issued shares, is one of the top 5 shareholders and has appointed a representative to serve as a director of the Company under Paragraph 2, Article 27 of the Company.
 (7) Serving as the chairman or a president, holding an equivalent position in the Company and other companies (MiTAC Inc.) or being the spouse, and acting as a director or an employee of other companies.
 (12) Being elected as a representative appointed by the corporate (MiTAC Inc.) under Paragraph 2, Article 27 of the Company Act.
 2 Director UPC Technology Corp.
-Rep.: Way, Yung- Do More than five years of work experience in business, law, finance, accounting, or other areas required for the operation of the Company and having experience as a CPA.
-Experienced in accounting and financial analysis and with good operational judgment, crisis management skills, leadership, decision-making skills and an understanding of international markets.
+Rep.: Way, Yung- CPA.
 Article 27 of the Company Act.
 4 (Note 2)